The Bethe Ansatz as a Quantum Circuit: The short gates

 Long and short gates differ in the number of qubits on which they act.
 The latter act upon a number of qubits that grows with their gate index as $k+1$ until $k=M$ is reached.
 This property is essential for the ABC to define a deterministic circuit.
 A graphical representation of~\eqref{ansatz} applied to short gates is

 Some adjustments in the construction of $\Lambda$ and the unitarization matrices $A$ and $B$ with respect to previous sections are clearly necessary.

-\subsection{A ghost leg for \texorpdfstring{$\boldsymbol{\Lambda}$}{Lambda}}
+\subsection{A ghost leg for \texorpdfstring{$\Lambda$}{Lambda}}

 The dependence of $\Lambda$ on $k$ just comes into play through the number of qubits on which it acts.
 For this reason, we will keep the previous notation and do not add to it a gate subscript.
-We want the matrix $\Lambda$ of short gates for consistency to be based on the same diagrammatic rules presented in Section \ref{scattMat}.
+We want the matrix $\Lambda$ of short gates for consistency to be based on the same diagrammatic rules presented in Section~\ref{scattMat}.
 But this raises a caveat.
 The fixed input $\ket{0}$ of the long gates's rightmost qubit played an essential role.
 The input state to the short gates is instead unconstrained, making unclear how to apply the diagrammatic rules.
 We solve this problem by adding a rightmost $\ket{0}$ as a ghost input, namely, an input which does not correspond to a real qubit.
 It will be represented graphically by a $\bullet$.
 We consider first the matrices $\Lambda^{(0,r)}$, resorting again to an example.
-With the help of the ghost input, the action on the state $\ket{101}$ of the matrix $\Lambda^{(0,2)}$ as part of the short gate $P_2$ is given by The same trick applies straightforwardly to the matrices~$\Lambda^{(1,r)}$.
-For instance, the action of $\Lambda^{(1,2)}$ belonging to the short gate $P_1$ on $\ket{11}$ leads to Hence, the new $\Lambda^{(i,r)}$ provide a map between input and output configurations of $k+1$ physical qubits.
-As a result, the matrix $A$ for short gates must connect $k+1$ with $k$ qubit configurations.
-This means that it extinguishes the ghost leg introduced by $\Lambda$
+With the help of the ghost input, the action on the state $\ket{101}$ of the matrix $\Lambda^{(0,2)}$ as part of the short gate $P_2$ is given by